awinogrodzki/next-firebase-auth-edge/README.md

 ### Authentication endpoints

-In order to set encrypted authentication cookies we need a server endpoint to log in and log out users.
+In order to set encrypted authentication cookies we need server endpoints to handle log in and log out of users.

 This can be achieved pretty easily using `createAuthMiddlewareResponse`: